AMReX-Codes/amrex/paper/paper.md

 Extensive documentation of core AMReX functionality is available online, and many of the application codes based on AMReX are publicly available as well.
 Smaller examples of using AMReX for building application codes are provided in the AMReX Tutorials section.
-Examples include a Particle-in-Cell (PIC) code, a compressible Navier-Stokes solver in complex geometry, advection-diffusion solvers,  support for spectral deferred corrections time-stepping, and much more.
+Examples include a Particle-in-Cell (PIC) code, a compressible Navier--Stokes solver in complex geometry, advection-diffusion solvers,  support for spectral deferred corrections time-stepping, and much more.

 AMReX-based application codes can be instrumented using AMReX-specific performance profiling tools that take